• Sari Hannila headshot

 Her work has been published in journals such as the Neuroscientist, Experimental Neurology, the Journal of Biological Chemistry and the Journal of Neuroscience.

-Her research is currently funded by the Natural Sciences and Engineering Research Council of Canada and she has also held funding from the Canadian Paraplegic Association and the Wings for Life Spinal Cord Research Foundation (Austria).
+Her research has been funded by the Natural Sciences and Engineering Research Council of Canada, the Canadian Paraplegic Association, and the Wings for Life Spinal Cord Research Foundation (Austria).

 Education